You have read 1 out of 2 of your free reviews

 An immersive modern incarnation of British fine dining

 Discreetly signed and elegantly self-contained, with semi-opaque screening on large windows making it hard to see inside, it’s easy to walk past the below-street-level entrance to Row on 5.
-But when you leave, you may well think that the move to bespoke new premises on Savile Row has given Jason Atherton and executive chef Spencer Metzger greater scope to take on the first division of international dining.
+But when you leave, you may well think that the move to bespoke premises on Savile Row has given Jason Atherton and executive chef Spencer Metzger greater scope to take on the first division of international dining.
 Detailing throughout is exquisite.
 It all starts in a gorgeous marble-floored bar surrounded by stunning glass-walled wine rooms (with over 4,000 bins, possibly the largest wine collection in Britain).
 Here, a cavalcade of stage-setting snacks (the miniature work is a delight) are served before you are ushered upstairs to the dining room.
 Devoid of the fireworks or the ornamentation of the bar, it is exactly what it seems – a generous space devoted to the service of food in supreme comfort.
-Centre stage, an open kitchen takes up half the floor space where you can watch t...
+Centre stage, an open kitchen takes up half the floor space where you can watch the s...

 Discreetly signed and elegantly self-contained, with semi-opaque screening on large windows making it hard to see inside, it’s easy to walk past the below-street-level entrance to Row on 5.
-But when you leave, you may well think that the move to bespoke new premises on Savile Row has given Jason Atherton and executive chef Spencer Metzger greater scope to take on the first division of international dining.
+But when you leave, you may well think that the move to bespoke premises on Savile Row has given Jason Atherton and executive chef Spencer Metzger greater scope to take on the first division of international dining.

 Detailing throughout is exquisite.
 It all starts in a gorgeous marble-floored bar surrounded by stunning glass-walled wine rooms (with over 4,000 bins, possibly the largest wine collection in Britain).
 Here, a cavalcade of stage-setting snacks (the miniature work is a delight) are served before you are ushered upstairs to the dining room.
 Devoid of the fireworks or the ornamentation of the bar, it is exactly what it seems – a generous space devoted to the service of food in supreme comfort.
 Centre stage, an open kitchen takes up half the floor space where you can watch the substantial brigade of chefs as they plate up, serve and then describe individual dishes to each diner.
 And the food?
 The ‘Row’ in the restaurant’s name is an acronym for ‘refinement of work’, not a reference to Savile Row.
 It's also a summation of Atherton’s experience, memory and judgement, hinting at cultures that are part of his world – namely, a restaurant empire that has taken in New York, Dubai, Hong Kong, Shanghai, the Philippines and Singapore.